-Choosing to end the main part of my trip by hiding myself away in a wooden hut in the village of Ayder off the Black Sea coast was a soothing but symbolic end.
+Choosing to end the core part of my trip by hiding myself away in a wooden hut in the village of Ayder off the Black Sea coast was a soothing but symbolic end.
 There’s a quote that states: “Every mountain top is within reach if you just keep climbing.”

 I guess that’s how I feel about travel in Turkey.
 It was a destination I tried to conquer with all my might, reaching its highest points in both elevation and beauty, yet I still found it completely out of reach.

 With fond memories, it is not somewhere I would completely give up from, nor shy people away from visiting.
 Just know that the reality when you visit Turkey might not live up to the sand-coated dreams of a part of the Middle East whose arms are more wide open.

 Keep your guard while you keep an open mind.